139bercy/tract-scraper/README.md

 src/scraper/
 ```

-The application can scrap articles and files from months back.
-This number of months can be configured using the *MONTHS_TO_SCRAP* variable.
+The application can scrap articles and files from weeks back.
+This number of weeks can be configured using the *WEEKS_TO_SCRAP* variable.
 ```
-MONTHS_TO_SCRAP = 1
+WEEKS_TO_SCRAP = 2
 ```

-The downloaded content can be archived during a certain period of time (expressed in months) which can be set in the MONTHS_TO_ARCHIVE variable.
+The downloaded content can be archived during a certain period of time (expressed in weeks) which can be set in the WEEKS_TO_ARCHIVE variable.

 ```
-MONTHS_TO_ARCHIVE = 3
+WEEKS_TO_ARCHIVE = 3
 ```

 In addition to scraping some HTML content, the application can also download some files which extensions can be filtered in the *EXT_TO_SCRAP* variable.